simoneboscolo99/5K_JFS/README.md

 ### Render mode

 You can create your own images throug this mode: it reads an external file describing the scene to render.
-Here you can easily learn how to write such a file.
+[Here][5] you can easily learn how to write such a file.
 In order to use the render mode, you can go to the 5K_JFS/5K_JFS directory and run the following command

     dotnet run -- render [arguments] [options]